Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Introduction

-{In the next section, we introduce so-called ``generative AI technologies'' and their internal workings.
+In the next section, we introduce so-called ``generative AI technologies'' and their internal workings.
 Then, we argue that existing theories of cognition that have incorporated external or environmental components into cognitive processing fall short of adequately capturing the new forms of cognition and agency that generative AI makes possible.
-Section 3 introduces the concept of generative }{midtention}{~with the examples of drawing and writing.
-We then articulate the relationship between the concepts of intention and extension and characterise the singularity ~of }{midtended}{~cognition.
+Section~\ref{sec:midtension} introduces the concept of generative midtension with the examples of drawing and writing.
+We then articulate the relationship between the concepts of intention and extension and characterise the singularity of midtended cognition.
 We provide an explicit definition of midtended cognition and distinguish two fundamental dimensions along which generative midtended cognition can be demarcated.
-Section 4 introduces some future scenarios that are relevant to deeper senses of generative midtended cognition, we evaluate some potential benefits and risks of authenticity, generative power asymmetry, and creative atrophy and alienation. }{Finally, section 5 recapitulates on the main ideas of the paper and offers some concluding remarks.}
+Section~\ref{sec:future} introduces some future scenarios that are relevant to deeper senses of generative midtended cognition, we evaluate some potential benefits and risks of authenticity, generative power asymmetry, and creative atrophy and alienation.
+Finally, Section~\ref{sec:conclusion} recapitulates on the main ideas of the paper and offers some concluding remarks.

-\section{Extending extended cognition: Generative AI's new challenges}
+\section{Extending Extended Cognition: Generative AI's New Challenges}

-\subsection{The era of generative AI}
+\subsection{The Era of Generative AI}

-{Generative Artificial Intelligence has reached maturity and widespread adoption after transformer architectures first managed to deliver highly proficient text generation }{(Vaswani et al., 2017)}{.
-Today it is possible for anyone to access AI services that can generate text, image, audio and video, and whose quality is often indistinguishable from that created by humans. ~To characterise these systems, it is important to understand in some detail their internal workings }{(see Barandiaran \& Almendros, 2024 for a more detailed philosophical analysis)}{. }
+Generative Artificial Intelligence has reached maturity and widespread adoption after transformer architectures first managed to deliver highly proficient text generation \citep{Vaswani2017}.
+Today it is possible for anyone to access AI services that can generate text, image, audio and video, and whose quality is often indistinguishable from that created by humans.
+To characterise these systems, it is important to understand in some detail their internal workings \citep[see][for a more detailed philosophical analysis]{BarandiAran2024arxiv}.